-This recipe is perfect for using on pan-seared fish, outdoor grilling, or even baking in foil packets for a healthy dinner.
+This recipe is perfect for using on pan-grilled fish, outdoor grilling, or even baking in foil packets for a healthy dinner.
 Serve it up with lemon slices and homemade tartar sauce and you have an easy and delicious summertime favorite anytime of year.

-What you'll need to make delicious seasoned grilled haddock:
+What you'll need to make this recipe:

 Full measurements and directions included in the printable recipe card below.

 First, dry your fresh fish fillets well with paper towels or a tea towel.
 Set aside.
-Combine paprika, black pepper, celery salt, onion powder and garlic powder in a small bowl.
-Combine well.

 If grilling your haddock recipe on the stovetop, preheat your skillet or indoor grill pan over medium high heat.

-- For stovetop cooking, sprinkle fish fillets on both sides with the seasoning mixture.
+For stovetop cooking, sprinkle fish fillets on both sides with the seasoning mixture.
 Add olive oil to your skillet and as soon as it shimmers from the heat, add seasoned fillets to the pan.
 Be sure not to overcrowd the pan.
 I cooked my four fillets in batches of two.

-2. Sear the fillets for 3-4 minutes on each side, until golden brown and cooked through (internal temperature of 140-145 degrees Fahrenheit.)
+Sear the fillets for 3-4 minutes on each side, until golden brown and cooked through (internal temperature of 140-145 degrees Fahrenheit.)

-3. I love to serve these grilled white fish fillets with roasted potatoes and cherry tomatoes, along with a lemon wedge and homemade tartar sauce.
+I love to serve these grilled white fish fillets with roasted potatoes and cherry tomatoes, along with a lemon wedge and homemade tartar sauce.

 Note: If using an outdoor grill, preheat your grill to medium temperature.
 Brush the fresh haddock fillets with olive oil and season generously on each side with the spice mixture.
 Once hot, oil your grill grates and then carefully transfer your fish to the grill over direct heat (or use a fish grilling basket for easy turning).